veyselaksin/strigo/examples/README.md

 # StriGo Examples

-This directory contains example implementations of the StriGo rate limiter using different storage backends and scenarios.
+This directory contains example implementations of the StriGo rate limiter using different storage backends, architectures, and scenarios.

 ## Prerequisites